Make an Appointment: [email protected] | 720-660-5166

 -Schedule an initial free 20-minute phone consultation with Dr. Sinclair, where we will discuss your child’s history and your goals for your child’s participation in our program and have an opportunity to ask questions.

--Our administrative assistant, Cheryl McCauley, will help you complete your registration.
-An initial deposit is required to secure your child’s spot, and the remainder of the balance can be paid in installments.
+-An initial deposit is required to secure your child’s spot, and the remainder of the balance can be paid in installments.

 Does insurance cover my child’s treatment with Courageous Kids Camp?